12 Cool Secret Batman Easter Eggs You May Not Have Spotted In The Movies

 (Image credit: Warner Bros.)

 One lesser-known detail that ties Schumacher’s Batman movies, Nolan’s trilogy, and the DCEU together is former Vermont senator Patrick Leahy – a self-described Batfan who was President pro tempore before his 2023 retirement.
-He briefly appeared as himself in both Batman Forever and Batman & Robin before playing a Wayne Enterprises board member in The Dark Knight and The Dark Knight Rises (the former of which saw him mince words with Ledger’s Joker) and Senator Purrington in Batman v.
+After briefly appearing as himself in Batman Forever and Batman & Robin, he played a Wayne Enterprises board member in The Dark Knight and The Dark Knight Rises and, later, Senator Purrington in Batman v.
 Superman: Dawn of Justice during Superman's trial.
 In August 2020, Leahy – who also had a vocal cameo on Batman: The Animated Series – admitted to the Burlington Free Press that “COVID” and “appropriation bills” prevented him from appearing in The Batman, which would have been his sixth appearance in a live-action DC movie.

 Robert Pattinson as Bruce Wayne The Batman.